On this page you can find:

 - talk to them and help them understand the new restrictions

 - explain the new guidance and ask them to comply as soon as possible

 - make it clear that we are dealing with a national health emergency and they must obey

 - reinforce the importance of complying so that their actions and behaviours do not harm others

 - remind them that the measures are here to protect our NHS, our country and in particular the vulnerable

-As a last resort, failure to comply will mean we will use our powers.
+As a last resort, failure to comply will mean we’ll use our powers.
 We have the power to:

-- disperse gatherings of seven or more people who aren’t from the same household
+- disperse gatherings of three or more people who aren’t from the same household/support bubble

 - remove a person from a gathering to their home